nest/nest-simulator/topology/doc/source/Topology_UserManual.md

 -   Nested layers are no longer supported.

 -   Subnets are no longer used inside composite layers.
-A call to GetElement for a composite layer will now return a list of GIDs for the nodes at the position rather than a single subnet GID.
+A call to GetElement for a composite layer will now return a list of node IDs for the nodes at the position rather than a single subnet node ID.

 -   Positions in layers may now be 3-dimensional.